carrotscript/get-page/README.md

 ## Installation

 This project is only for GET requests.
-To use this, just import the module:
+To use this, just import the via the CDN:

 ```
 <script src="https://cdn.jsdelivr.net/gh/carrotscript/get-page@main/install.js"></script>